List of So Weird episodes

 So Weird is a television series shot in Vancouver, British Columbia that aired on the Disney Channel as a midseason replacement from January 18, 1999 to September 28, 2001.
 The series at first centered on teenage girl Fiona "Fi" Phillips (Cara DeLizia) who toured with her rock star mom (Mackenzie Phillips), encountering paranormal activity along the way.
 Acting as an X-Files for the younger crowd, the series took a darker tone than other Disney Channel Originals.
-The third and final season, Disney replaced Cara DeLizia (due to her wanting to pursue future projects outside of Disney) with actress Alexz Johnson playing Annie Thelen.
+During the third and final season, DeLizia left the series and was replaced with Alexz Johnson playing Annie Thelen as the series lead.
 The third season also opted for a lighter tone than the previous two to appeal to younger audiences.